HorizonMines/Chatgames-Vocabulary/README.md

 - Format the word list as following: `example1, example2, example3`
 - Please check for duplicates
 - Use UK english
-- Use easy words for the scramble list and harder/longer words for the retype lsit
+- Use easy words for the scramble list and harder/longer words for the retype list
 - Preferred if words are related to HorizonMines